 November 2006 brought an expansion of the Country Club Plaza humidor.
 It now measures 1250 square feet and contains all major brands plus many boutique.

-Today, with combined retail operations at the Country Club Plaza and Hawthorne Plaza and wholesale division, Diebel’s Sportsmens Gallery offers Kansas City’s most extensive selection of premium cigars, cigar accessories and gifts for men.
+Today, with combined retail operations at the Country Club Plaza and Camelot Court and wholesale division, Diebel’s Sportsmens Gallery offers Kansas City’s most extensive selection of premium cigars, cigar accessories and gifts for men.
 The company is noted for its emphasis on service and its expertise in tobacco products.